cjacker/opensource-toolchain-bouffalo-lab/README.md

 ### Triple Core Demo for BL808

-Here use 'triplecore_bl808' example with Sipeed M1S Dock, This demo show how to use all 3 cores of BL808.
+Here use 'triplecore_bl808' example with Sipeed M1S Dock, This demo show how to use all 3 cores of BL808 and receive hello world msg from M0 / D0 and LP cores.

-The patch to bl_mcu_sdk was [already upstreamed](https://github.com/bouffalolab/bl_mcu_sdk/commit/ab70ccc953269bb4a35279000beea9013da5ac1c).
+The patch I made for bl_mcu_sdk was [already upstreamed](https://github.com/bouffalolab/bl_mcu_sdk/commit/ab70ccc953269bb4a35279000beea9013da5ac1c).

 I put `bl_mcu_sdk` at home dir, if not, change this line in `Makefile` to your sdk path:
 ```